 Information for Managers and Administrators

-Regular workshops are held to invite suggestions for the content and format of the report.
-The next workshop will be held at 10am on the 20th September 2017 in the Library Talk Lab.
-If you need to discuss anything before then, please contact us at: email@example.com.
+Regular drop-in sessions are held to invite suggestions for the content and format of the reports and to dicsuss compliance more generally.
+The next session will be held in March (final date tbc).
+If you need to discuss anything before then, please contact us at: firstname.lastname@example.org.
 We are happy to come out and meet with colleges and schools.

 |1||Identify lead author||Papers with multiple GU authors appear in each Unit's report.
 There is therefore some duplication.
 College reps agreed they would like to continue with all papers for their unit included in their report even where their staff or student were not the lead author.
 The library will investigate identifying the lead Glasgow author in future reports but this may not be simple to achieve in the short term.||Raised|